cisco-outshift-ai-agents/pr-review-agntcy-multi-agent/TUTORIAL.md

 2. Comment `Alfred review` on the PR

-3. Watch your docker compose window to observe the webhook, the multi agent terraform pr review service, and the remote agents in action.
+3. Watch your docker compose window to observe the webhook, the multi agent pr review service, and the remote agents in action.

 The agent will review the code and post suggestions as comments directly on your PR.